tidepool-org/octopus/README.md

-octopus
+[DEPRECATED] octopus
 =======

 [![Build Status](https://travis-ci.org/tidepool-org/octopus.png)](https://travis-ci.org/tidepool-org/octopus)

-This is a data query API for Tidepool.
+**NOTE:** This was meant to be the data query J-API for Tidepool, but now after learning some hard lessons we are in the process of stepping away from that idea.

 It was initially created by [anderspitman](https://github.com/anderspitman) upon request by Tidepool.